SysManSquad/sysmansquadblogdev/content/posts/2020-01-27-intune-autopilot-setup-companion-guide-part-2-windows-store-for-business.md

 ---
 ## Purpose

 The following blog posts will be a companion guide to Steve and Adam’s Intune training videos found at [Intune.Training](https://intune.training/) (this covers Episode 3) and will help you get the Windows Store for Business (WSfB, also known as Microsoft Store for Business) setup in your environment.
-This guide assumes that you already have followed <a rel="noreferrer noopener" aria-label="Part 1 (opens in a new tab)" href="https://sysmansquad.com/2019/12/18/intune-autopilot-setup-companion-guide-part-1/" target="_blank">Part 1</a> of this series and already have a working deployment profile.
+This guide assumes that you already have followed [Part 1](https://sysmansquad.com/2019/12/18/intune-autopilot-setup-companion-guide-part-1/) of this series and already have a working deployment profile.
 By the end of this guide you will have access to the Company Portal app and other apps of your choosing.
 This has been a major request from several people in the [WinAdmins](https://aka.ms/winadmins) community.
 I strongly recommend joining if you are not already a member!

 ## Why?